 This isn’t the first time the show had this sort of storyline.
 Anyone remember when GoT had Dany fall in love with Khal Drogo after the rape scene?
 I mean, it’s difficult, because this is a fantasy TV show and there are so many ways the storyline can be interpreted.
 I’ve heard of it being seen as Dany asserting her dominance or how some in an abusive relationship continue being in that relationship.
 I haven’t read the book, but I was told it doesn’t happen… so, why is it in the show?
 The women in this season seemed to have their character reduced in some sort of way.
 I’ve heard of the male-dominated creative team that Game of Thrones had, and I wonder if that contributes to this issue?
 I mean, it’s hard to add what we know about sexual assault to a fantasy television series, but isn’t connecting with the characters the whole point?

 This season seemed rushed and incomplete.
-I was hoping that this conversation between Sansa and the Hound would have been expanded upon, it seems like such a missed opportunity.
+I was hoping that the conversation between Sansa and the Hound would have been expanded upon.
+It seems like such a missed opportunity.
 These characters have had such depth and movement, but in this season, they were given surface-level endings.

 Blog Support – Keep Elizabeth Writing